maxiin/Ordis-Prime/README.md

 - baro - Shows the Void Trader items or when he will appear.
 - darvo - Get Darvo's current deal.
 - wiki - Makes a search on Warframe's wiki page.
-- acolytes - Shows if Stalker acolyte event is on
+- acolytes - Shows if the Acolytes are on the game.